Kequc/async-cacheify/README.md

 ## Cache expiry

-It is possible to set a cache expiry so that the function will execute again, the example below uses a 1000 ms cooldown.
+It is possible to set a cache expiry so that the function will execute again whenever the data gets old.
+The following example demonstrates a 1000ms cooldown.

 ```javascript
 const cacheify = require('async-cacheify');